Exquisite Patterns in Nature

 19 March – 30 June 2017

-This exhibition includes selections of artwork and books from the Hunt Institute's permanent collections that are representative of, or inspired by, the fascinating configurations in the architecture of all organisms.
+This exhibition included selections of artwork and books from the Hunt Institute's permanent collections that were representative of, or inspired by, the fascinating configurations in the architecture of all organisms.
 Recognizing objects and creating order through groupings and repetition is one of the most basic ways humans make sense of the chaos of our world.
 Through this lens we find that the natural world is filled with patterns, from the silhouettes we observe from afar to the surfaces we see up close, and even to the cellular structures we can observe only with assistance.
 These patterns can be understood through mathematical theories or more simplified visualizations and are interpreted by scientists, laypeople and artists.

-The exquisite patterns on display include simple symmetries and more complex tessellations and fractals; growth rings, whorls and logarithmic spirals; explorations of larger patterns observed through groupings of like plants and plant parts; the visual study of plants in complex decorative arrangements and examples of these patterns in practice.
-Original watercolors, drawings and prints that illustrated scientific journals and popular books as well as artistic interpretations of the plant world are featured in the context of the exquisite patterns that appear in nature.
-Also included are two influential works on design—Owen Jones' Grammar of Ornament (1868) and Eugène Grasset's Plants and Their Application to Ornament (1896).
+The exquisite patterns on display included simple symmetries and more complex tessellations and fractals; growth rings, whorls and logarithmic spirals; explorations of larger patterns observed through groupings of like plants and plant parts; the visual study of plants in complex decorative arrangements and examples of these patterns in practice.
+Original watercolors, drawings and prints that illustrated scientific journals and popular books as well as artistic interpretations of the plant world were featured in the context of the exquisite patterns that appear in nature.
+Also included were two influential works on design—Owen Jones' Grammar of Ornament (1868) and Eugène Grasset's Plants and Their Application to Ornament (1896).

 Open House 2017